KremkowLab/tangential_recording/README.md

 Run the `MUA_STA_RFs_exec.py` to:
 1. extract the MUA from the Neuropixels recording,
 2. compute the STA of the MUA given the locally-sparse-noise stimuli for estimating the RF for each channel of the probe, and
-3. plot the estimated RFs for estimating and monitoring the relative probe location in the mouse SC.
+3. plot the estimated RFs for estimating and monitoring the relative probe location in the tissue.

 NB software: